ChristopherMNeal/ode_to_a_mixtape_api/README.md

 ```
 # README
 ## Description
 This is a project to scrape playlists from radio stations and store them in a database.
-The goal is to have a database of playlists that can be queried to find out what songs were played on a given day, or to find out what songs were played on a given station.Ω
+The goal is to have a database of playlists that can be queried to find out what songs were played on a given day,
+or to find out what songs were played on a given station.

+## Setup
+start docker
+`be docker-compose up -d`
+set up the db
+`be rake db:setup` create, load the schema and seed data into the database
+Seeding is important to load the station(s)
+run `bundle exec whenever --update-crontab` to create cronjobs to load the data
+scrape broadcast titles for stations:
+`be rake scrape:broadcast_titles STATION_ID=1`

 ## TO DO
+[ ] Finish implementing Normalizable (see below)
+[ ] Troubleshoot cronjobs and scheduler gem
+[X] add fuzzy finder concern
+[ ] implement fuzzy finder for artists, songs, albums, playlists, broadcasts, stations, record labels, genres
 [ ] Add station timezone to stations table
   [ ] Factor in timezone when calculating air time
 [ ] add broadcast first and last air date to broadcasts table